cloudposse/atmos/website/docs/core-concepts/components/components.md

 This is an *optional* [`terraform-null-label`](https://github.com/cloudposse/terraform-null-label) convention.

 In a multi-tenant configuration, the tenant represents a single `tenant`.
-By convention, we typically recommend that every tenant have it's own Organizational Unit (OU).
+By convention, we typically recommend that every tenant have its own Organizational Unit (OU).

 Example: